Kerberos delegation

 Step 1

-Given that we have breached a machine, and gained administrative access, we can first try to retrieve credentials of any service accounts that are present on the current host.
-To achieve this, we can use cmdlets from PowerSploit:
+Given that we have breached a machine and gained administrative access, we can first try to enumerate available delegations.
+To achieve this, we can use the Get-NetUser cmdlets from PowerSploit:

 PS C:\> Import-Module C:\dir\to\PowerSploit\PowerView.ps1